hongyusu421/tar-heel-reader--pwa-version/README.md

 ### Instructions
-This is the PWA version of Dr. BISHOP'S static tar heel reader which could also be found on github.
+This is the PWA version of Dr. Bishop's static tar heel reader which could also be found on github.

 Instruction of running the code:
 1. download